George Bernard Shaw once said that “the single biggest problem in communication is the illusion that it has taken place”.

 Use video conferencing tools

 Today, the Internet offers various collaboration tools.
 Video conferencing tools come in especially handy when giving feedback.
 They make up for the lack of personal contact and help build rapport.
+Choosing one of the many reasonable zoom plans will help your team succeed virtually.

 Recommended reading: Working Remotely: Key Online Collaboration Tools for Great Results